giabao-github/ngoc-anh/status.md

 - No further memoization or caching was added, as all critical areas are already optimized.
 - No changes to error handling, as it is already robust.
 - No changes to business logic or UI.

----

-Hi, Boss Bao.
-All requested improvements have been applied.
-If you need further optimization or want to review a specific area, let me know!